coolFridge9/coolFridge9.github.io/_posts/2018-4-14-Tic Tac Toe Journey.md

 I plan on allowing negative moves in the future by using four arrays together one will hold positive moves, one will hold negatives moves, one will hold moves which are have a negative x and positive y, the other will hold moves with a positive x and a negative y.

+## Third TicTakToe Iteration - Alot of Composition but still basic 3x3 board.
+This TicTacToe game was built using recursion rather than an iterative gameplay loop as I did in the previous 2 versions.
+ ### Board and Win Condition
+I used a 2D string array for the board and used the same win condition as in my first Iteration.
+I had to write a function to convert the 2D into lists to use the same win condition.

+### Logic
+So Basically valid input can be split into two types of valid inputs: Commands and Moves

+Moves can be validated by being in the format x,y and both x and y have to be between 1 and 3.

+Commands can be validated by being equal to "q" because the only command is press q to quit.

+I created a validator interface which extended to a Moves validator and commands validator.
+I then created a dictionary with the validator as the key and a gameplay executioner as the stored data.
+A executioner complied to an interface which had execute() as the required function.

+In the dictionary, The command validator corosponded to the command executioner which execute() would print a quit message and the game would end.

+The move validator corosponded to the move executer which would add the move to the board, check if the game could continue and call the inputHandler.
+Its confusing but the inputHandler accepts the dictionary of validators so the game keeps running recursively.

+Im not finished this version but im thinking of adding a validator which checks if a move has been taken already because I haven't implemented that part yet.

+### Testing
+The previous two iterations, I skipped unit testing on some parts because it was too difficult to implement but now that I have a better understanding of composition, I was able to test almost everything.

+#### declining invalid input until a valid one is made
+I created a test input reader which extended to the input reader interface so it could be substituted into my code instead of the input reader from the console.
+You could pass through a list of strings into the test input reader and it had an index variable which would increment everytime an input was rejected.
+For my test cases, I used Assert.Equal() on the index it was at when it returned a valid value.